archive-for-processing/PiCrate/docs/_magic/processing.md

 jar -cvf video_event.jar monkstone
 ```

-See below a sketch which using this VideoEvent interface, see the version using the propane provided `:video_event` library [here][bw]
+See below a sketch which using this VideoEvent interface, see the version using the picrate provided `:video_event` library [here][bw]

 ### black_white_capture.rb ###